 We use state-of -the-art valuation methods to improve estimates and transferability of economic values for environmental services.
-This will be achieved by (1) providing a review of the state-of-the-art of environmental valuation techniques (Sub task 3.3.1), (2) expanding existing and/or creating new meta-analysis databases with socio-economic and biophysical data, and testing and validating the improved environmental value functions in several of the exemplars (Sub task 3.3.2), (3) providing a critical review of existing accounting techniques and ways to integrate economic ES values in accounting frameworks (Sub task 3.3.3), and (4) comparing ES value estimates with existing ES payments or other incentive schemes (preferably in exemplars) and assessing the effectiveness and efficiency of mixing different policy instruments (Sub task 3.3.4).
+This will be achieved by (1) providing a review of the state-of-the-art of environmental valuation techniques (Sub task 3.3.1), (2) expanding existing and/or creating new meta-analysis databases with socio-economic and biophysical data, and testing and validating the improved environmental value functions in several of the exemplars (Sub task 3.3.2), (3) providing a critical review of existing accounting techniques and ways to integrate economic ES values in accounting frameworks (Sub task 3.3.3), and (4) using ES value estimates in cost-benefit analyses or other instruments (preferably in exemplars) and assessing the potential effectiveness and efficiency of mixing different policy instruments (Sub task 3.3.4).

-D3.2: Monetary and social valuation: State-of-the-art (Dec '14, VU-IVM)
+D3.2: Monetary and social valuation: State-of-the-art (May '15, VU-IVM)

-D3.4: Recommendations for integration of ES/NC in existing accounting and reporting formats (Dec '15, IEEP)
+D3.4: Recommendations for integration of ES/NC in existing accounting and reporting formats (Nov '15, IEEP)

-MS3.3: Discussion note on the design of a conceptual framework for incorporating spatial complexity in value transfer functions (Jun '14, VU-IVM)
+MS3.3: Discussion note on the design of a conceptual framework for incorporating spatial complexity in value transfer functions (Sep '14, VU-IVM)

-MS3.9: Coordinated plan for the application of monetary valuation in selected exemplars (Jul '14, UEA)
+MS3.9: Coordinated plan for the application of monetary valuation in selected exemplars (Apr '15, VU-IVM)

-MS3.11: Minutes of a teleconference or workshop with exemplars to discuss the application of value transfer, based on spatially explicit ES value functions resulting from the meta-analyses (M3.17 and M3.22), to one or more of the relevant ES.
-Also discuss the application of economic valuation methods (e.g., contingent valuation, choice experiment) to exemplar-specific ES (May '15, VU-IVM)
+MS3.11: Update of economic valuation in various exemplars, based on meetings between WP3.3 and exemplars.
+Milestone discusses the application of value transfer in exemplars, based on spatially explicit ES value functions resulting from the meta-analyses (M3.17 and M3.22).
+It also discusses the application of economic valuation methods to exemplar-specific ES (Dec'15, VU-IVM)

-MS3.12: Draft guidelines with best practice recommendations for resource hub of the use of economic valuation methods (Aug' 15, IEEP)
+MS3.12: Draft guidelines with best practice recommendations for resource hub of the use of economic valuation methods (Feb' 15, VU-IVM)

-MS3.17: Expanded meta-analysis database made available to Resource Hub, under restricted access (Nov '16, VU-IVM)
+MS3.17: Expanded meta-analysis database made available to Resource Hub, under restricted access (March '16, VU-IVM)

-MS3.22: Paper submitted on the meta-analytic database (Nov '17, VU-IVM)
+MS3.22: Paper submitted on the meta-analytic database (July '17, VU-IVM)